“Far out in the radiant ocean glinting like quicksilver there lies a solitary little lead-coloured land”

 Christian Nørgaard is the founder and CEO of Better Moments.
 For years he has photographed and traveled extensively and has received wide acclaim for his unique photographic talent.
-In recent years he has also collaborated with Steve McCurry and other National Geographic’s leading photographers for exhibitions and events.
+In recent years he has also collaborated with Steve McCurry and other of National Geographic’s leading photographers for exhibitions and events.
 His workshop on the Faroe Islands is a unique opportunity for any photographer to combine adventure, travel and landscape photography and to work with one of the best in the field.

 EXPAND WITH PASSION